Oluwapelumi10/redcap-auto-deploy/README.md

 This is a hands-on DevOps lab project where I automated the deployment of a REDCap server infrastructure using **Terraform** and **Ansible** on **AWS EC2 instances**.
 The goal was to replicate a real-world setup used in NHS environments, enabling modular and repeatable infrastructure builds with full automation.

-> ✅ Fully automated from provisioning to REDCap configuration.
-> ✅ Based on real infrastructure used in research and clinical environments.
-> ✅ Built for learning and showcasing DevOps automation

 ---